fluxcd/flagger/charts/loadtester/README.md

 helm upgrade -i flagger-loadtester flagger/loadtester
 ```

-The command deploys Grafana on the Kubernetes cluster in the default namespace.
+The command deploys loadtester on the Kubernetes cluster in the default namespace.

 > **Tip**: Note that the namespace where you deploy the load tester should have the Istio or App Mesh sidecar injection enabled